kubernetes/minikube/site/content/en/docs/commands/start.md

       --cpus string                       Number of CPUs allocated to Kubernetes.
 Use "max" to use the maximum number of CPUs. (default "2")
       --cri-socket string                 The cri socket path to be used.
       --delete-on-failure                 If set, delete the current cluster if start fails and try again.
 Defaults to false.
+      --disable-addons                    If set, disable all addons (default false).
       --disable-driver-mounts             Disables the filesystem mounts provided by the hypervisors --disable-metrics                   If set, disables metrics reporting (CPU and memory usage), this can improve CPU usage.
 Defaults to false.
       --disable-optimizations             If set, disables optimizations that are set for local Kubernetes.
 Including decreasing CoreDNS replicas from 2 to 1.
 Defaults to false.